-Failing to standardize ophthalmic imaging devices risks leaving the eye care field behind as the health care industry increasingly relies on to analyze diagnostic imaging.
+Failing to standardize ophthalmic imaging devices risks leaving the eye care field behind as the health care industry increasingly relies on artificial intelligence to analyze diagnostic imaging.
 Falling behind is bad for research, and bad for quality of care.

 Often, such imaging is used to detect subtle anatomic changes that help evaluate disease progression and guide treatment.